-King Charles III Picks Westminster Abbey as the site of His Christmas Day Broadcast
+King Charles III Picks Westminster Abbey as the Site of His Christmas Day Broadcast

 This year’s address comes just two weeks after Charles made a deeply personal television appearance in which he said “good news” from his doctors meant that he would be able to reduce his treatment for cancer in the new year.

 The king was diagnosed with a still undisclosed form of cancer in early 2024.
-Buckingham Palace said that his treatment is now moving to a “precautionary phase” and his condition will be monitored to ensure his continued recovery.
+Buckingham Palace says his treatment is now moving to a “precautionary phase” and his condition will be monitored to ensure his continued recovery.

 Charles recorded last year’s speech at Fitzrovia Chapel, which was once part of the now demolished Middlesex Hospital.
 During that address, he honored care workers around the country and gave a special thanks to the doctors and nurses who supported him after his cancer diagnosis.